surmwill/recycler_unity/README.md

 - Endcaps
 - Scrolling to any index (including those off screen)

+The code is currently in a state of being finalized and documented.
 The heftiest part of the code (and the two complimentary parts of the Recycler) can be found under:
 - [RecyclerUnity/Assets/Scripts/Recycler/RecyclerScrollRect.cs](RecyclerUnity/Assets/Scripts/Recycler/RecyclerScrollRect.cs)
 - [RecyclerUnity/Assets/Scripts/Recycler/RecyclerScrollRectEntry.cs](RecyclerUnity/Assets/Scripts/Recycler/RecyclerScrollRectEntry.cs)